 UPEI's Faculty of Sustainable Design Engineering is housed in a cutting-edge 78,000 square-foot facility specifically designed to foster innovation, entrepreneurship, and industry–university collaboration.
 The groundbreaking ceremony was held in December 2014 and the new building was officially opened less than two years later, in August 2016.

-The building also contains five Research Centres of Excellence, which are multi-user lab spaces that support industry-relevant research in Engineering.
+The building contains five Research Centres of Excellence, which are multi-user lab spaces that support industry-relevant research in Engineering.

 Robotics and Industrial Automation: Has equipment for studying automation and mechatronic applications, including machine vision and motion capture.